nus-cs2103-AY1617S4/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 Notice how there is no completed task at the moment
 2. "List all tasks" <br>
 3. "List all completed tasks"<br>
-Notice that the previously marked task is now in the completed list
+Notice that the list is empty as it has been unmarked
 4. "List all incomplete tasks"
 5. "List all expired tasks"<br>
 Notice that all task before `today` is listed